 EPI is a condition in which the pancreas fails to produce enough of the pancreatic enzymes necessary to digest food and absorb nutrients.

-This can lead to deficiencies in important vitamins and minerals, as well as uncomfortable gastrointestinal symptoms.
+This can lead to deficiencies in important vitamins and minerals and uncomfortable gastrointestinal symptoms.

 People with diabetes have a higher risk of EPI, and people with EPI may also have a higher risk of diabetes.

-Learn more about the prevalence, symptoms, and treatment of EPI, as well as its link with diabetes.
+This article explains the prevalence, symptoms, and treatment of EPI, and its link with diabetes.

 EPI is a condition in which the pancreas does not produce enough of the enzymes that the body needs to digest food.
 People may also refer to it as pancreatic exocrine insufficiency (PEI) or exocrine pancreatic dysfunction (EPD).